 On June 30, 1908, just after seven in the morning, an explosion took place near the Stony Tunguska River in Central Russia that became the largest impact with Earth in recorded history.
 The mysterious explosion became known as the Tunguska Event.

-The explosion is believed to have been caused from a meteor, although no impact crater has been found.
-It’s thought that the meteor exploded three to six miles up in the air.
+The explosion is believed to have been caused by a meteor, although no impact crater was ever found.
+It’s thought that the meteor exploded three to six miles (4.8 to 9.6 km) up in the air.
 Even without an impact crater, the devastation to the land was immense.
-About 800 square miles of forest was flattened which included 80 million trees.
+About 800 square miles (1,287 sq km) of forest were flattened, which included 80 million trees.
 The force was so great that the trees were blown in a radial pattern on the ground, and their bark and limbs had been torn away.

 An expedition to the area didn’t occur until 1921, but the harsh Siberian conditions didn’t allow the team to reach the blast site.
 It wasn’t until 1927, 19 years after the blast, that an expedition made it to ground zero of the blast site.
 They discovered something remarkable.
 While the trees were pointing away from the epicenter of the blast in a circular fashion, the trees at the epicenter were still standing upright.
 Amazingly, there was no evidence that anyone died in the explosion.

-The most widely held theory on the cause of the Tunguska Event is that a blast occurred because of an asteroid that was about 120 feet across entered Earth’s atmosphere at about 33,500 miles per hour.
-It heated the air around it to 44,500 degrees Fahrenheit, and due to the enormous pressure and heat it generated, it’s believed it split apart and detonated at around 28,000 feet.
+The most widely held theory on the cause of the Tunguska Event is that a blast occurred because an asteroid that was about 120 feet (37 meters) across entered Earth’s atmosphere at about 33,500 miles per hour (53,913 km per hour).
+It heated the air around it to 44,500 degrees Fahrenheit (24,704 degrees Celsius), and due to the enormous pressure and heat it generated, it’s believed it split apart and detonated at around 28,000 feet (8,534 meters).

 There still hasn’t been any definitive evidence that explains the explosion, but the theory of a meteorite exploding in mid-air continues to be the most widely held belief.
 Until further proof comes to light, the Tunguska Event will continue to remain a mystery.